msacks/scout_rails/README.markdown

 A Ruby gem for detailed Rails application performance analysis.
 Metrics are reported to [Scout](https://scoutapp.com), a hosted server and application monitoring service.
 For general server monitoring, see our [server monitoring agent](https://github.com/highgroove/scout-client).

+## Invite-Only BETA

+Rails Monitoring is only available to existing Scout customers.
+[Contact us](mailto:support@scoutapp.com) if you'd like to be in our BETA group.

 ## Screenshot

 ![Scout Rails Monitoring](http://dl.dropbox.com/u/468982/scout_rails_screenshot_gem.gif)